isabella232/training-workshop/instructions/part-2-lesson-5.md

 - Create a new release and deploy to all environments

 ## Complete tasks on your websites
-- Browse to your web sites:
+- Browse to your web sites and follow any instructions on them:
   - `Development`: [student-app-url-dev]
   - `Test`: [student-app-url-test]
   - `Production`: [student-app-url-prod]